 In the interest of fire prevention, life safety, and property protection, the Los Altos Hills County Fire District (“Fire District”) contracted with Santa Clara County FireSafe Council for brush chipping and disposal services (“Services”) at no cost to Fire District residents (“Residents”).
-Services for AREA 4 are scheduled to begin April 2020 and AREA 5 to begin May 2020 or during the subsequent months, as conditions permit.
+Services for AREA 6 are scheduled to begin June 2020 or during the subsequent months, as conditions permit.

 Fire Science Guidelines – Residents are encouraged to make their home more defensible against a wildland fire by removing hazardous brush, tree limbs and vegetation.
 Fire science guidelines recommend clearing flammable vegetation to create defensive space of a minimum of 30 feet or up to 100 feet from structures.
 Tree limbs should be cut within 10 feet of chimneys and trees that are 18 feet or taller should be limbed 6 feet above the ground.

 How to sign up?
-Please fill out and submit the online request form below by March 13th for Area 4 and April 10 for Area 5.
+Please fill out and submit the online request form below by May 15th for Area 6.
 Select one of the three-time frames offered.
 You can select that chips be left on your property or hauled away.
 If you opt to keep the chips, in order to comply with local quarantine measures, you may only keep debris chipped from your property.
 Santa Clara County FireSafe Council will contact you one day prior to their arrival; more advance notice will be given if possible.

 The following Terms, Conditions and Service Requirements are required for the program to work effectively and safely:

 - All cut brush must be stacked within 10 feet of your driveway or roadway on a level area prior to the week you selected for service, with the cut ends facing the driveway or roadway.
 Do not stockpile cut brush on public or private road travel lanes.